google/koladata/docs/cheatsheet.md

 ### Comparing Dicts

-Note: the following APIs only compares the contents of dicts by primitiveis or ItemIds.
-That is, they do not require these dicts to have the same ItemIds or check the nested contents of dicts' contents.
+Note: `kd.testing.assert_dicts_equal` checks that the given Dicts have the same shape and schema.
+In addition, it verifies that the keys fetched from their corresponding DataBag(s) are the same (regardless of their order in the last dimension) and that the returned Dict values for those keys are equivalent.

 ```py
 d1 = kd.dict({'a': 1, 'b': 2})